Road Construction: Pavement Types, Methods, and Designs

 Highway innovation

 This shift doesn’t necessarily mean increased costs but demands a change in approach and broader acceptance of ‘alternative’ designs.
-An example of innovative design lies in geogrids for road pavement.
+An example of innovative design lies in geogrids for road pavement and highway construction.
 For a deeper exploration of highway innovation and insights on overcoming barriers, explore our dedicated article shedding light on the challenges and advancements in highway innovation

 application-roads-580-580.jpg